A mischievous-looking dog sitting on a sofa surrounded by shredded pillows, gazing up with a guilty expression amid the mess.

 How to Pet-Proof Your Home for Cats and Dogs

-Keep your furry friends safe and your home intact with these essential pet-proofing tips.
+Keep your furry friends safe and your home intact with these essential pet-proofing tips, plus a few handy ideas from your favourite Pet Accessories Shop or Online Pet Store.

 Welcome Your New Pet with Confidence